kmm337/UFOs/README.md

 The webpage is reached at file:///C:/Users/kathy/Desktop/GITRepositories/UFOs/index.html and opens to display the enire database of UFO sightings.
 The data may be filtered on various fields (date, city, state, country and shape) to create different views for analysis.

+Homepage:

+![Homepage](static/images/homepage.PNG)

 The filtering tool is on the left hand side of the page.
 To change the data display, enter the appropriate values.
-After entering a value in a field press enter, tab or click on another field, and the table will refreshh as defined by the new filters.
+After entering a value in a field press enter, tab or click on another field, and the table will refresh as defined by the new filter.

-Example: Homepage

-![Homepage](static/images/homepage.PNG)
+### Filtering on One Field

 Example: Filter on City